Missouri daycare worker admits she threw child across room after years of denials - NewsBreak

 St. Louis County Prosecutor spokesman Chris King was in the courtroom.

-Brown was allowed to leave court Friday and will turn herself in to authorities on June 20.
-She had no comment.Plane carrying 3 crashes on Miami bridge after losing power
+Brown was allowed to leave court Friday and will turn herself into authorities June 20.
+She had no comment for FOX 2.

 Brown’s assault happened at a north St. Louis County center that, at the time, was called Brighter Day Care and Preschool.
 Missouri regulators revoked the center’s license after the assault.